Anne Burrell: Television

 In 2005, Iron Chef Mario Batali asked Burrell to serve as one of his sous chefs, along with chef and restaurateur Mark Ladner, for a pilot taping of Food Network's Iron Chef America series.
 She continued to serve as his sous chef during his tenure with the show.
 Burrell's Food Network series Secrets of a Restaurant Chef debuted June 29, 2008.
 In 2009, she appeared on another Food Network show, The Best Thing I Ever Ate, in which chefs recount their favorite dishes.

 In 2010, Burrell and Chef Beau MacMillan hosted Worst Cooks in America, a Food Network reality TV series.
 Burrell and her co-host led contestants through a "culinary boot camp" on their journey to become better cooks.
 The first season premiered on January 3, 2010.
 Chef Burrell won the competition when her recruit, Rachel Coleman, beat MacMillan's recruit, Jenny Cross.
 The second season premiered on January 2, 2011, with Chef MacMillan being replaced by Chef Robert Irvine.
 To raise the stakes, Irvine and Burrell made a side bet, in which Burrell risked losing her signature hair and Irvine risked going platinum.
-Chef Burrell won both won the compeition and the side-bet, when her recruit, Joshie Berger, beat Irvine's recruit, Georg Coleman.
+Chef Burrell won both won the competition and the side-bet, when her recruit, Joshie Berger, beat Irvine's recruit, Georg Coleman.

 Also in 2011, Burrell became the fourth runner-up in the culinary competition The Next Iron Chef on the Food Network, being eliminated in week six of the competition.
 The third season of Worst Cooks in America premiered on February 12, 2012.
 Chef Bobby Flay was the new co-host/chef for season three.
 Chef Burrell again won the competition, when her recruit Kelli Powers defeated Flay's recruit, Vinnie Caligiuri.
 Season four started on February 17, 2013.
 Season four concluded with Flay's team finally defeating Burrell's team, when his recruit, Alina Bolshakova, beat Burrell's recruit, Rasheeda Brown.
 She was also a contestant on the first season of Chopped All-Stars tournament, where she placed second runner up to Nate Appleman (winner) and Aarón Sanchez.
 In 2015, Burrell won the fourth installment of the Chopped All-Stars tournament, winning $75,000 for the Juvenile Diabetes Research Foundation.